insparian/insparian.github.io/_posts/2022-11-10-Estonian-Service-Providers.md

 **xolo**
 - easy and simple platform with essential functions including dashboard, income, expense, business trip, banking, company profile and reports
-- after some time of inactivity, the system logs you out automatically.
+- after some time of inactivity, the system logs you out automatically
 - customer support is via emails
 - bank movements are matched automatically if you already have the invoice inside the system

 **companio**
 - has many implemented functions on the platform including home/dashboard, customers, sales, purchases, banks, bank movements, employees, reports and supports
 - allows to remember the login and never logs you out until you close the browser.
-It could be convinent or you could choose not to remember the login if you think it is not secure.
+It could be convinent or you could choose not to remember the login if you think it is not secure
 - bank movements are manually matched with the invoices
-- one could use the support function directly inside the platform to create tickets.
+- one could use the support function directly inside the platform to create tickets